thalin/zenix-modules/modules/nixos/suites/README.md

 # Suites

-Suites are collections of enabled modules which then enable software.
-[Roles](../roles/README.md) enable several suites at a time.
+Suites are collections of [roles](../roles/README.md), as well as other possible configuration options.